 Spectators Need to Help – In many cases, witnesses of a sexual harassment or assault case do not report the incident because of lack of information or fear for one’s job.
 In the first case, many workers witnessing sexual harassment or assault situations do not know whether there is a previously consensual relationship between the two employees or if the situation is real.
 Accusing harassment or assault as a witness, especially without the backing or support of the victim, that individual is only opening the door for accusations against themselves.
 Approximately 21% of respondents to the poll said that they had witnessed someone else being sexually harassed at work – only 33% of those 21% respondents reported anything.
 Therefore, 67% of witnesses did nothing about the assault.

 Increased Sexual Harassment of Men – Since the 1990’s, statistics show that sexual harassment claims by men have greatly increased.
 In 1990, men accounted for 8% of all claims, while almost 20 years later, men now account for 16% of sexual harassment claims.
 Based on opinions from activists, these statistics could be associated with the rise of women in the workforce, or a change in the responsibilities of the male in the domestic household.
 Whatever the reason for the change though, it is apparent that men are beginning to speak out more against sexual harassment and assault.

 If you’re a victim of sexual assault and need help, there are many hotlines to call throughout the country that will be able to help you get away from your current situation and put you in a position to fight back.
-Visit www.safehelpline.org for more information.legal news
+Visit www.safehelpline.org for more information.Post keywords: legal news